-On March 14, 2005, Mr. Barron has entered into an employment agreement, effective January 1, 2005, with the Company through December 31, 2009 to serve as the chief executive officer and the chief operating officer of the Company; at the discretion of the board this agreement may be extended for additional successive periods of one year each on each January 1 anniversary.
-The agreement provides for: (i) a base salary of \$500,000 with increases at the discretion of the Compensation Committee; (ii) an annual bonus at the discretion of the Compensation Committee; (iii) participation in compensation plans at the discretion of the Compensation Committee; (iv) certain fringe benefits including club membership, car, vacation, a term life insurance policy $% \left( 1\right) =\left( 1\right) \left( 1\right) \left($ Mr. Barron has agreed not to compete with the Company, not to solicit employees of the Company, and not to solicit customers of the Company for a period of time following his termination.
+On March 14, 2005, Mr. Barron has entered into an employment agreement, effective January 1, 2005, with the Company through December 31, 2009 to serve as the chief executive officer and the chief operating officer of the Company; at the discretion of the Board this agreement may be extended for additional successive periods of one year each on each January 1 anniversary.
+The agreement provides for: (i) a base salary of \$500,000 with increases at the discretion of the Compensation Committee; (ii) an annual bonus at the discretion of the Compensation Committee; (iii) participation in compensation plans at the discretion of the Compensation Committee; (iv) certain fringe benefits including club membership, car, vacation, a term life insurance policy with a beneficiary designated by Mr. Barron in the amount of \$2 million; and (v) reimbursement of business related expenses.
+Mr. Barron has agreed not to compete with the Company, not to solicit employees of the Company, and not to solicit customers of the Company for a period of one year following his termination.

-On March 14, 2005, Mr. Wessel has entered into an employment agreement, effective January 1, 2005, with the Company through December 31, 2009 to serve as the president of the Company; at the discretion of the board this agreement may be extended for additional successive periods of one year each on each January 1 anniversary.
+On March 14, 2005, Mr. Wessel has entered into an employment agreement, effective January 1, 2005, with the Company through December 31, 2009 to serve as the president of the Company; at the discretion of the Board this agreement may be extended for additional successive periods of one year each on each January 1 anniversary.
 The agreement provides for: (i) a base salary of \$550,000 with increases at the discretion of the Compensation Committee; (ii) an annual bonus at the discretion of the Compensation Committee; (iii) participation in compensation plans at the discretion of the Compensation Committee; (iv) certain fringe benefits including club membership, car, vacation, a term life insurance policy with a beneficiary designated by Mr. Wessel in the amount of \$4 million; and (v) reimbursement of business related expenses.
-Mr. Wessel has agreed not to compete with the Company, not to solicit employees of the Company, and not to solicit customers of the Company for a period of time following his termination.
+Mr. Wessel has agreed not to compete with the Company, not to solicit employees of the Company, and not to solicit customers of the Company for a period of one year following his termination.